Bearer/bearer/docs/reference/supported-languages.md

 We are working on adding more languages in the coming months, especially PHP, C#, Go, and Python.

-[Let us](https://discord.com/invite/eaHZBJUXRF) know which language you'd like to see coming first.
+Let us know [on Discord](https://discord.com/invite/eaHZBJUXRF) which language you'd like to see next.